 The introduction of 'confidentiality clubs' to control the dissemination of confidential evidence in trade secrets disputes will also be a novel development in many countries.
 A confidentiality club (or 'ring') is an agreement made by parties in litigation that limits access to confidential documents, so that they are only available to specified people.
-While the concept has become a common feature of English trade secret litigation, it will require a change to court procedure and practice in other countries, such as Germany, where the use of such clubs or rings is more limited.
+While the concept has become a common feature of English trade secret litigation, it will require a change to court procedure and practice in other countries where the use of such clubs or rings is more limited.

 V PRACTICAL ISSUES